matths/rpi-ws281x-tixy/README.md

 ![pi zero running tixy.land example on a led matrix](images/loop_led_640x360.gif "LED Renderer")

-Provided you hava a 16x16 WS2812B LED Matrix and a recent Raspberry PI or PI Zero, connect the three wires to the PI`s GPIO Pins like this:
+Provided you have a 16x16 WS2812B LED Matrix and a recent Raspberry PI or PI Zero, connect the three wires to the PI`s GPIO Pins like this:

 * Power or PWR (red) to Pin 2 (+5V)
 * Data IN or DIN (green) to Pin 12 (GPIO 18)
-* Ground or GND )white) to Pin 39
+* Ground or GND (white) to Pin 39

 ![schematic picture of WS2812B and PI wiring](images/rpi_ws2812b_led_wires.jpg "PI Zero Pins used")